 2. Breast milk is good enough though your baby may need fortifiers added.

 Babies born with a very low birth weight and/or who are very preterm have different nutritional needs than a full term baby.
 They have little or no reserves of fat to draw on like a full term baby does.
 Your breast milk is still very valuable, providing components specific to your growing human.
-Fortifiers added to the breast milk are a particular boost while the baby grows to full term.
+Human Milk Fortifiers added to the breast milk are a particular boost while the baby grows to full term.
 (That is different than using only formula.)

 3. Babies may be too small/tired/sick to actually breastfeed.